 AgCert has a trained staff located in the host nation to perform O&M activities including, but not limited to monitoring and collection of parameters, quality audits, personnel training, and equipment inspections.
 The associated O&M Manual has been developed to provide guidance (work instructions) to individuals that collect and/or process data.
-An AgCert employed "circuit rider" will routinely perform audits of farm operations personnel to ensure proper data collection and handling.
+An AgCert employed "circuit rider" will perform audits of farm operations personnel on a periodic basis to ensure proper data collection and handling.